xbokmd/plastilinn/public/plastilinn doc - Space X.md

 #milestone First successful satellite deployment
 This milestone marks the successful deployment of Space X's first satellite into orbit.
 It showcases the company's ability to provide satellite communication services and contributes to the development of its Starlink project.

-#milestone First successful manned mission
+#milestone First successful manned mission (achived Feb 2020)
-This milestone marks the successful launch and return of astronauts in a Space X spacecraft.
-It demonstrates the company's ability to transport humans to and from space and opens opportunities for space tourism and collaboration with space agencies.
+Successful launch and return of astronauts in a Space X spacecraft.

-#milestone First successful landing of a reusable rocket
+#milestone First successful landing of a reusable rocket (expected Jun 2025)
-This milestone marks the successful landing of a Space X rocket after launch, demonstrating the company's advancement in rocket reusability.
-It significantly reduces the cost of space launches and establishes Space X as a leader in sustainable space exploration.
+Successful landing of a Space X rocket after launch, demonstrating the company's advancement in rocket reusability.

 #milestone Successful completion of a major contract
-This milestone marks the successful completion of a significant contract, such as launching multiple satellites for a client or delivering cargo to the International Space Station.
-It demonstrates Space X's reliability, customer satisfaction, and ability to fulfill large-scale contracts.
+Successful completion of a significant contract, such as launching multiple satellites for a client or delivering cargo to the International Space Station.

 #milestone Achievement of profitability
-This milestone marks the point at which Space X achieves profitability, generating more revenue than expenses.
-It showcases the company's financial sustainability and success in the space industry.
+Point at which Space X achieves profitability, generating more revenue than expenses.

-#milestone Expansion into new markets
-This milestone marks Space X's data into new markets or industries, such as satellite internet services, deep space exploration, or space tourism.
-It demonstrates the company's ability to diversify its offerings and capture new sources of revenue.

-#milestone Successful development of new technologies
-This milestone marks the successful development of new technologies or solutions that advance space exploration or have broader applications.
-It showcases Space X's innovation capabilities and positions the company as a technological leader.

-#milestone Recognition and awards
-This milestone includes receiving recognition and awards from industry organizations, government agencies, or the public.
-It highlights Space X's achievements, contributions to the space industry, and positive reputation.

-#milestone Significant investment or strategic partnership
-This milestone marks the successful acquisition of a significant investment or the formation of a strategic partnership with a key player in the space industry.
-It demonstrates confidence in Space X's business model and provides additional resources to support growth and development.

 # Finance #*** #>>>>>

-SpaceX's financial strategy is characterized by its aggressive reinvestment of revenues into research, development, and expansion projects, underpinning its mission to reduce space travel costs and enable Mars colonization.
-Central to this strategy is the development of innovative, reusable rocket technology, which significantly lowers the cost per launch compared to traditional expendable rockets, thereby enhancing financial sustainability and enabling more frequent space missions.
-SpaceX also diversifies its revenue streams through contracts with NASA and other space agencies for cargo and crew missions to the International Space Station, satellite launches for commercial and government customers, and the development of the Starlink satellite internet service aimed at generating substantial revenue to fund future exploration projects.
-Additionally, SpaceX has been successful in attracting investment from various sources, further bolstering its financial position to support its ambitious long-term goals.
-This blend of revenue generation, strategic reinvestment, and fundraising has positioned SpaceX as a financially robust entity in the aerospace sector, capable of pursuing its vision of space exploration and interplanetary colonization.
+SpaceX's financial strategy is characterized by its aggressive reinvestment of revenues into research, development, and expansion projects.

 ## Revenue lines #*** #>>>>>